Marcell Ozuna Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to give up 126 home runs (one per game), the fourth-fewest in the league.
+- Giants pitchers combine to allow the fourth-fewest home runs in baseball (128 total, one per game).

-- Webb looks for his 10th win when he makes the start for the Giants, his 26th of the season.
-He is 9-9 with a 3.42 ERA and 157 strikeouts in 163 2/3 innings pitched.
+- Junis (3-3) gets the start for the Giants, his third of the season.

-- In his last appearance on Sunday against the Texas Rangers, the right-hander tossed 8 2/3 innings, allowing one earned run while surrendering six hits.
+- The righty last pitched on Wednesday against the Tampa Bay Rays, when he tossed four scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.